What Is an Air Fryer and Should You Buy One?

 Make crispy air-fryer french fries with white potatoes or sweet potatoes.
-Whip up homemade air-fryer veggie chips from beets or potatoes-or go the sweet route and make apple chips.
+Whip up homemade air-fryer veggie chips from beets or potatoes—or go the sweet route and make apple chips.
 Even vegetables, like these air-fryer Brussels sprouts, can get the crispy, high-heat treatment with delicious results.

 It can tackle dessert, too: think fried hand pies and petite doughnut holes.